Johnny221B/Johhny221B.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jingxuan Wu's Personal Website"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I am Jingxuan Wu, a third-year Big Data Science major at The Chinese University of Hong Kong, Shenzhen.
-I am deeply passionate about leveraging advanced machine learning and data science techniques to solve complex, real-world problems.
-My academic journey and research experiences have equipped me with a robust understanding of various machine-learning methodologies, optimization techniques, and statistical analyses.

-### Education and Academic Background

-I am pursuing a Bachelor of Science in Data Science and Big Data Technology, maintaining the top 15%.
-Throughout my academic career, I have taken numerous relevant courses such as Advanced Machine Learning, Optimization, Data Structures, Probability, and Statistics.
-My dedication to academic excellence has been recognized with multiple honors, including the Dean’s List and the Undergraduate Research Assistantship.
+Jingxuan Wu is an undergraduate in the School of Data Science at The Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+He is pursuing a Bachelor's degree in Data Science and Big Data Technology and has been consistently recognized for his academic excellence, including being named to the Dean’s List and receiving the Undergraduate Research Assistantship.
+Jingxuan has also been actively involved in the Statistics Society at CUHKSZ.

-### Future Goals
+Jingxuan is passionate about applying advanced machine learning, reinforcement learning, and operations research to solve complex, real-world problems.
+His research interests include the practical applications of deep learning, large language models, and optimization models.
+He has collaborated with faculty members from CUHKSZ and the University of North Carolina at Chapel Hill on various research projects, aiming to address significant operational challenges.

-I am actively seeking opportunities for a Ph.D. position in Fall 2025 to further my research in machine learning, optimization, and operations research.
-I aim to continue exploring innovative solutions to complex problems and contribute to advancements in data science.
+He is actively seeking a Ph.D. position for Fall 2025 to further his research and continue exploring innovative solutions in the fields of data science and machine learning.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jingxuan-wu-877397287/) and check out my projects on [GitHub](http://github.com/Johnny221B).
+Feel free to connect with him on [LinkedIn](https://www.linkedin.com/in/jingxuan-wu-877397287/) and check out my projects on [GitHub](http://github.com/Johnny221B).